SosnoviyBor/MeritsOfService/README.md

 ### Retroactive Rewards

-If you install this mod mid-playthrough, you still can get all the rewards factions owe you.
-They are intentionally not granted by default, so you'd need to manually execute the script for it in the console.
+If you install this mod mid-playthrough, you still can get all the rewards factions owe you. **They are intentionally not granted by default**, so you'd need to manually execute the script for it in the console.

 1. Open Morrowind's console by pressing `~`
 2. Run `luap` command